New Times, New Tactics: Build Loyalty Post-Pandemic

 There’s no doubt that the COVID-19 crisis created countless obstacles for brands and consumers alike — but those obstacles also represent opportunities for marketers.

-If your brand’s ability to tap into data, execute an effective loyalty-building strategy and manage the customer journey (whatever it looks like) isn’t up to the task, now’s the time to implement solutions to get it where it needs to be.
+If your brand’s ability to tap into data, execute an effective campaign to help build loyalty post-pandemic and manage the customer journey (whatever it looks like) isn’t up to the task, now’s the time to implement solutions to get it where it needs to be.